Noahbrown26/WordSmith/README.md

 ## Description
 This is the 14th challenge for my Coding bootcamp journey.
 For this challenge, we had to follow acceptance criteria to create a tech blog that utilizes `node`, `sequelize`, `express`, and `express sessions` to conduct user authorization and create a user login system.
 Users can create and edit posts as well as comment on other posts.

+Currently the submit post button is not functional but am working to fix it as soon as possible.

 ## Table of Contents
 * [Description](#description)